friendly-traceback/friendly-traceback/README.md

 Some of the ideas were adopted from
 [DidYouMean-Python (aka BetterErrorMessages)](https://github.com/SylvainDe/DidYouMean-Python)
-by Sylvain Desodt, a project that is also using the MIT license.
+by Sylvain Desodt, a project that is also using the MIT license; that particular project is no longer maintained.

 ## Code of Conduct